osmhpi/Prellblock/README.md

 ## Overview

-`PrellBlock` is a lightweight (private) logging blockchain, written in `Rust`, which is designed for datastorage purposes in a railway environment.
+`Prellblock` is a lightweight (private) logging blockchain, written in `Rust`, which is designed for datastorage purposes in a railway environment.
-By using an execute-order-validate procedure it is assured, that data will be saved, even in case of a total failure of all but one redundant processing unit.
+By using an replicate-order-validate-execute procedure it is assured, that data will be saved, even in case of a total failure of all but one redundant processing unit.
 While working in full capactiy, data is stored and validated under byzantine fault tolerance.
 This project is carried out in cooperation with **Deutsche Bahn AG represented by DB Systel GmbH**.

 ### Network and Architecture

 The functionality of the blockchain is split into two basic components: **RPUs** (Redundant Processing Units) and **Clients**.
-A *RPU* is a peer in the blockchain and may participate in the consensus process.
+An *RPU* is a peer in the blockchain and may participate in the consensus process.
+This is similar to the term *Peer* used in most other blockchains.
 A *Client* can send transactions to RPUs.
 All components are connected via Ethernet.